65 Pages Posted: 9 Mar 2020 Last revised: 18 Jan 2022

 Date Written: February 13, 2020

 This is a mistake.
-Not because robots deserve, in some deontological sense, to be treated fairly — although that may be true — but because human bias against non-human deciders is bad for humans.
+Not because robots deserve, in some deonto- logical sense, to be treated fairly—although that may be true—but because our bias against nonhuman deciders is bad for us.
 For example, it would be a mistake to reject self-driving cars merely because they cause a single fatal accident.
-Yet this is what we do.
-We tolerate enormous risk from humans, but almost none from robots.
-A substantial literature — almost entirely ignored by legal scholars concerned with algorithmic bias — suggests that we routinely prefer worse-performing humans over better-performing robots.
-We do this on our roads, in our courthouses, in our military, and in our hospitals.
+Yet all too often this is what we do.
+We tolerate enormous risk from our fellow humans but almost none from machines.
+A sub- stantial literature—almost entirely ignored by legal scholars concerned with algorithmic bias—suggests that we routinely prefer worse-performing humans over better-performing ro- bots.
+We do this on our roads, in our courthouses, in our mili- tary, and in our hospitals.
 Our bias against robots is costly, and it will only get more so as robots become more capable.

-This paper catalogs the many different forms of anti-robot bias and suggests some reforms to curtail the harmful effects of that bias.
-The paper’s descriptive contribution is to develop a taxonomy of robophobia.
-Its normative contribution is to offer some reasons to be less biased against robots.
+This Article catalogs the many different forms of antirobot bias and suggests some reforms to curtail the harmful effects of that bias.
+The Article’s descriptive contribution is to develop a taxonomy of robophobia.
+Its normative contribution is to of- fer some reasons to be less biased against robots.
 The stakes could hardly be higher.
 We are entering an age when one of the most important policy questions will be how and where to deploy machine decision-makers.
-In doing so, we must be mindful of our own biases just as we must be aware of algorithmic biases.

 Suggested Citation: Suggested Citation